Isabela (province)

-Isabela, officially the Province of Isabela (Probinsia ti Isabela; Provinsia na Isabela; Lalawigan ng Isabela), is the second largest province in the Philippines in land area located in the Cagayan Valley region.
+Isabela, officially the Province of Isabela (Probinsia ti Isabela; Provinsia na Isabela; Lalawigan ng Isabela), is the second largest province in the Philippines by land area located in the Cagayan Valley.
 Its capital and the largest local government unit is the city of Ilagan.
-It is bordered by the provinces of Cagayan to the north, Kalinga to the northwest, Mountain Province to the central-west, Ifugao and Nueva Vizcaya to the southwest, Quirino and Aurora to the south, and the Philippine Sea to the east.
+It is bordered by the provinces of Cagayan to the north, Kalinga to the northwest, Mountain Province to the central-west, Ifugao and Nueva Vizcaya to the southwest, Quirino, Aurora and the independent city of Santiago to the south, and the Philippine Sea to the east.

-This primarily agricultural province is the rice and corn granary of Luzon due to its plain and rolling terrain.
+This primarily agricultural province is the rice and corn granary of Luzon with its mix of plains and rolling terrain.
 In 2012, the province was declared as the country's top producer of corn with 1,209,524 metric tons.
-Isabela was also declared the second-largest rice producer in the Philippines and the Queen Province of the North.
+Isabela was also declared the second-largest rice producer in the Philippines and the "Queen Province of the North".

-Isabela is the 9th richest province in the Philippines as of 2021.
 The province has four trade centers in the cities of Ilagan, Cauayan, Santiago and the municipality of Roxas.
-Santiago City is considered to have the fastest-growing local economy in the entire Philippines.
+Santiago is considered to have the fastest-growing local economy in the entire Philippines.

 Etymology

-The province was named after Isabella II, who was queen regnant of Spain from September 29, 1833, until September 30, 1868, when she was deposed in the Glorious Revolution, and her formal abdication two years later.
+The province was named during the time that the Philippines was under Spanish control, and named after Isabella II, who was queen regnant of Spain from September 29, 1833, until September 30, 1868, when she was deposed in the Glorious Revolution, and her formal abdication two years later.

-There have been proposals to change the name to something more indigenous, but these were rejected by the people of Isabela.